“…strong work ethic…unquestionable integrity.”

 Recovering Cash for and Reforming Practices at a Global Social Media Company

 Johnson Fistel, as Co-Lead Counsel served as a lead negotiator in this stockholder derivative action against certain current and former officers and directors of Twitter, Inc., recovering $38 million for the company and successfully negotiating robust governance reforms tailored to address and prevent the reoccurrence of directors and officers of Twitter from issuing materially false and misleading statements about the company’s user growth and user engagement prospects, a central allegation in the case.
 In reflecting on Johnson Fistel’s efforts, Jim Porter, one of the shareholder plaintiffs that stepped up to prosecute the claims on behalf of Twitter, referred to the settlement as an “excellent result achieved for the company and its stockholders” and lauded Johnson Fistel’s lawyers and staff as “professional, responsive, and personable….I would use them again and recommend them without hesitation.”
-In re: Twitter, Inc. Shareholder Derivative Litigation, C.A.
+In re: Twitter, Inc. Shareholder Derivative Litigation (n/k/a X), C.A.
 No. 18-062 (D. Del.).

 One of the Largest Recoveries in a Derivative Case in Tennessee